-• The option -odg forces output of a textual file which documents the internal graphic structure as text (not in IEC61499 syntax).
+- The option -odg forces output of a textual file which documents the internal graphic structure as text (not in IEC61499 syntax).
 In the necessary given -dirDbg: directory.
 The advantage in opposite to an fbd file is: If a FBlock is more as one time drawn, all draw instances are reported.
-But the summary of the FBlocks for its functionality is not contained there, it is in the fbd file.

-• An fbd file is output always if the dirFBc1: directory is given.

-• -log writes a log file for example with the execution order of data type propagation and event propagation in the given -dirDbg: directory.

-• -oxmltest forces the output of the read content.xml file after reading (check of the correctness of XmlReader, or also look for details in the graphic file). • -oxmldatahtml writes the read XML data (Java internals) in a readable html file.
+But the summary of the FBlocks for its functionality is not contained there, it is in the fbd file - An fbd file is output always if the dirFBc1: directory is given. - -log writes a log file for example with the execution order of data type propagation and event propagation in the given -dirDbg: directory. - -oxmltest forces the output of the read content.xml file after reading (check of the correctness of XmlReader, or also look for details in the graphic file). - -oxmldatahtml writes the read XML data data (see chapter 8.1 Data Model data classes page 110 (Java internals) in a readable html file.

-• -datahtml writes the prepared module data (see chapter 8.1 Data Model data classes page 91 (Java internals) in a readable html file.
+(Java internals) in a readable html file.